SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/optimal_control.md

 cost_fun(sol, p) = 0.5*integral((t, p) -> sol(t)[3]^2, (0.0, 1.0))
 ```

-As for other cost functional which need the interpolation of some exact points of the solution(Mayer form), we only need to define an OOP cost function that interpolating the soluton at the specific point, for example:
+As for other cost functional which need the interpolation of some exact points of the solution(Mayer form), we only need to define an OOP cost function that interpolating the solution at the specific point, for example:

 ```julia
 cost_fun(sol, p) = sol(1.0)[3]